-GABA, gamma-aminobutyric acid, is classified as a neurotransmitter – a chemical that sends messages to the brain.
+Gamma-aminobutyric acid, more commonly known as GABA, is classified as a neurotransmitter – a chemical that sends messages to the brain.
 Under stress, the body releases chemicals that signal the brain to initiate the fight or flight response.
 When the source of stress passes, the body releases other chemicals, such as GABA, to signal the brain to stop the fight or flight response.
 GABA supplements are non-sedating tranquilizers formulated to calm anxiety and relieve the effects of stress, such as insomnia.
-GABA is available in tablet, gel and powder.
-Consult your physician before starting a supplement program.
+GABA is available in tablet, gel and powder form.
+Always consult your physician before starting any supplement program.

 Consume the GABA on an empty stomach for better absorption.
 For split doses, take the supplement approximately 60 minutes before eating your next meal or two hours after a meal.
 Drink a full glass of water to help the supplement dissolve.
 If you have trouble swallowing pills, you can use the powder form and dissolve it in water or juice.